-If you want to make a donation of a new, unwrapped gift for a child this holiday season, or host a gift drive at your business, organization or faith community, we are now accepting donations for our Holiday Toy Workshops to be held in Clearwater on December 12th and Hudson on December 14th--more than 700 children will be served through one of these Holiday Workshops!
-Feel free to reach out to us if you would like more information on how you can get involved.
+If you want to make a donation of a new, unwrapped gift for a child this holiday season, or host a gift drive at your business, organization or faith community, we will start collecting new unused toys, electronics, teen items, and more in September 2020--more than 700 children will be served through one of these Holiday Workshops!

 Shopping will be first come, first served, no early "shopping" will be allowed.

 What is the average gift amount per child to help me come up with a realistic list with my VCA child?
 On average, donors will spend between $75-$200 per child.
 We have a couple of donors that will spend a bit more than that, but do try to keep your lists realistic and if there is a large item on the list like a bike, please make sure the other items are less expensive items.
 Also, please include the child's clothing size, shoe size and diaper size if clothing, shoes or diapers are requested.